ministryofjustice/hmpps-component-dependencies/README.md

 ]
 ```

-This shows two paths, the first example shows the chain of dependencies to demonstrate how CVL relies on `hmpps-external-users-api`.
+This shows two paths, the first example shows the chain of dependencies to demonstrate how `create-and-vary-a-licence-api` relies on `hmpps-external-users-api`.

-The second path demonstrates how it handles the bidrectional dependency between `hmpps-auth` and `nomis-user-roles-api` using the syntax: `*INF* (component-name)`.
+The second path demonstrates how it handles the bidrectional dependency between `hmpps-auth` and `nomis-user-roles-api` using the arbitrary syntax: `*INF* (component-name)`.

 ### `getDependents`